Senzing/data-encryption-aes256cbc-sample/README.md

 To enable encryption on the data repository, the engine must be set up with the encryption library in place.
-To do so...

-1. Copy the encryption library into the "lib" folder of the G2 installation.
+Copy the encryption library into the "lib" folder of the G2 installation.
 Alternately, if you wish to have the library in a separate location, put the new location on your system path, so that the engine may find the library.

-1. Add needed parameters to your engine startup parameters.
+Add needed parameters to your engine startup parameters.
 This will tell the engine what plugin to use, what encryption keys to use, etc...
 For example, the "AES-256-CBC" sample plugin requires the following parameters in its INI setup.
-   Note:  The parameter names may be different, depending on what kind of encryption library you are using.
+**Note:**  The parameter names may be different, depending on what kind of encryption library you are using.
 The parameters that are in the "DATA_ENCRYPTION" group will be made available to the encryption plugin, and they may be accessed as demonstrated in the source code for the "AES-256-CBC" sample plugin.

-1. Example:
+Example:

     ```json
     {